makersmansion/makersmansion/src/biases/self-serving-bias.md

 ---
 title: Self-Serving Bias
-description: Our failures are situational, but our success are our responsibility.
+description: Our failures are situational, but our success is our responsibility.
 tags:
     - social
     - belief